plundell/libbetter/README.md

 Yet another collection of JavaScript utility and helper modules for NodeJS and the browser.

 ### Aim:
- - no outside dependencies
+ - no outside dependencies (NOTE: a few small packages were polyfilled in BetterUtil)
- - lightweigh
+ - lightweight

 ### Contents:
 <pre>libbetter consists of 3 sub-modules (which can all be loaded independently):